merajmehrabi/Outlook_Calendar_MCP/README.md

 }
 ```

-Replace `path/to/outlook-calendar-mcp` with the actual path to where you installed this tool.
+For source installation, replace `path/to/outlook-calendar-mcp` with the actual path to where you installed this tool.

 ## Usage